Get On The Case: Ethics Writing Competition

 A Case of Your Own

 With the case study competition, students pose their own dilemmas to their peers and to others.
 By writing a case study about an ethical dilemma.
 In addition, there is a prize.
 One first place winner and two honorable mentions will be selected, with prizes of $350 and $150 respectively.
 The deadline to submit case studies is Friday, April 21, 2017.
-Please submitt case studies to email@example.com.
+Please submit case studies to firstname.lastname@example.org.

 Want to learn more?
 Below are the guidelines you will need to know.